Table of Contents Show

 With long days, it is a chance to experience the midnight sun.
-The midnight sun is a natural phenomenon where the sun remains visible at midnight in the Arctic circle.
+The midnight sun is a natural phenomenon where the sun remains visible at midnight in the Arctic Circle.
 There are 16 and 24 hours of daylight in the land of the midnight sun.
-In the Arctic circle, there is no sunset most time in June.
+In the Arctic Circle, there is no sunset most of the time in June.

 In summer, the temperature during the daytime is between 60°- 80°F. During the night, the temperatures drop between 40°- 50°F. In May and September, one can expect temperatures of 5°- 10°cooler.
 One can also expect a 25% chance of rain in May, with a 50% chance in September.